Kerio VPN Server offers clients a secure way to connect to the network using devices such as desktops, notebooks, and mobile devices.

-- To specify a VPN route manually, read the section titled Configuring routing.
+- To specify a VPN route manually, refer to Configuring VPN server routing.

 - Kerio VPN Server directs the traffic from VPN clients in two ways:

-- Only traffic which ends in the Kerio Control network goes through the firewall — default mode.
+- Only traffic that ends in the Kerio Control network goes through the firewall — default mode.
 This type of connection is called split tunneling.

 - All traffic goes through the firewall — select VPN clients access the Internet through the VPN.